 - a.
-Interpret and apply safety codes, policies and practices, and accident prevention procedures - b.
+Interpret and apply safety codes, policies and practices and accident prevention procedures - b.
 Complete all work in accordance with health and safety legislation (e.g., OH&S Act and associated codes and regulations) - c.
 Monitor the workplace for hazards and take appropriate actions to promote a safe working environment - d.
-Use personal protective equipment (PPE) and wear appropriate clothing to ensure personal health and safety - e.
+Use personal protective equipment (PPE) and wear appropriate clothing to ensure personal health and safety in workplaces - e.
 Promote and apply best practices for a healthy and safe workplace - f.
-Follow safe work practices and procedures when using hand, power and machine tools, and related equipment - g.
+Follow safe work practices and procedures when using hand and power tools, as well as machine tools and related equipment - g.
 Handle all work materials appropriately and safely - h.
-Handle, store and dispose of hazardous materials safely in accordance with the Workplace Hazardous Materials Information System (WHMIS) or Global Harmonized System (GHS) and Transporting of Dangerous Goods (TDG) regulations - i.
+Handle, store and dispose of hazardous materials safely in accordance with the Workplace Hazardous Materials Information Systems (WHMIS) or Global Harmonized System (GHS) and Transporting of Dangerous Goods (TDG) regulations - i.
 Respond appropriately to emergency situations according to organizational practices and procedures - j.
 Report unsafe behaviours or non-compliances, hazards and accidents according to codes, regulations and organizational practices and procedures

-4. The graduate has reliably demonstrated the ability to: follow and monitor sustainability protocols to prioritize resource efficiency and environmental conservation.
+4. The graduate has reliably demonstrated the ability to: follow sustainability protocols to prioritize resource efficiency, and environmental conservation.

 - a.
-Comply with environmental management systems (e.g., International Organization for Standardization (ISO) series systems, Leadership in Energy and Environmental Design (LEED), American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) standards, etc.) - b.
-Comply with environmental policies and standards - c.
-Apply sustainability best practices and procedures in the workplace - d.
-Recognize and consider the interrelationships among technology, society, the environment, politics, the economy and a mechanical engineering projects - e.
-Comply with policies that foster technical, functional, environmental, ecological and sociocultural improvements - f.
-Apply methods for managing waste, energy consumption and emissions to bring about effective and efficient use of resources - g.
-Apply methods for sustainability when selecting and using materials (e.g., renewable, recyclable or recycled) - h.
-Contribute to the development of strategies to promote the socioeconomic benefits of mechanical engineering projects
+Comply with environmental management systems (e.g., International Organization for Standardization (ISO) series systems, American Society of Heating, Refrigerating and Air-conditioning Engineers (ASHRAE) standards, etc.) - b.
+Comply with environmental policies and standards - c. apply sustainability best practices and procedures in the workplace - d.
+Recognize and consider the interrelationships among technology, society, the environment, politics, the economy and mechanical or manufacturing projects - e.
+Assist in applying methods for managing waste, energy consumption and emissions to bring about effective and efficient use of resources - f.
+Assist in applying methods for sustainability when selecting and using materials (e.g., renewable, recyclable or recycled)

-5. The graduate has reliably demonstrated the ability to: troubleshoot and analyze mechanical problems by applying engineering principles to provide repair solutions that meet manufacturer and/or customer specifications.
+5. The graduate has reliably demonstrated the ability to: troubleshoot mechanical problems by applying mechanical principles to provide repair solutions that meet manufacturer and/or customer specifications.

 - a.
-Analyze and solve technical problems by applying mathematics, such as algebra, trigonometry, geometry and statistics - b.
-Convert and perform accurate calculations using both systems of measurement: International System of Units (SI) and Imperial or U.S. Customary using both manual methods and digital technology - c.
-Analyze and solve technical problems using engineering fundamentals - d.
-Contribute to the analysis of materials and mechanical components using appropriate testing and measurement equipment (e.g., destructive testing, non-destructive testing, mechanical testing, dimensional inspection, failure analysis or specimen machining) - e.
-Access and select relevant technical information from various reliable and current sources - f.
-Identify, select and use appropriate methods, tools and techniques to repair mechanical components and systems - g.
-Apply fundamentals of mechanical engineering to the analysis, manufacturing and testing of mechanical components and systems - h.
-Carry out appropriate procedures involving the implementation, monitoring and reporting of experimental operations - i.
-Identify the technical criteria necessary to manufacture mechanical components
+Solve standard technical problems by applying mathematics, such as fractions, decimals, algebra, statistics and trigonometry - b.
+Convert Imperial, International System of Units (SI), and US Customary measurement units accurately using both manual methods and digital technology - c.
+Assist in analyzing and solving standard technical problems applying fundamentals of mechanics - d.
+Troubleshoot standard technical problems using appropriate testing and measurement equipment (e.g., destructive testing, non-destructive testing, mechanical testing, dimensional inspection, failure analysis or specimen machining) - e.
+Access and select relevant technical information from a variety of reliable and current sources - f.
+Identify, select and use appropriate methods, tools and techniques to repair mechanical components and systems